-Our group was started in 2019 by Adam Perer and Dominik Moritz at the Human-Computer Interaction Institute at Carnegie Mellon University.
+Adam Perer and Dominik Moritz started our group in 2019 at the Human-Computer Interaction Institute at Carnegie Mellon University.

 People matter.
 Teams are more successful when everybody is happy.
 We are all human and strive for an inclusive environment.
 We care about work-life balance.
 We celebrate successes and learn from failures.

 Simple but not easy.
 We strive to find simple solutions and principles to solve complex problem.
 Finding simple solutions doesn’t mean it’s easy but it means that the end result is usable and clearly communicated.

 Execution matters.
 There are a lot of good ideas but a good idea only becomes a successful idea when it is well-executed and clearly communicated.
 We care about meaningful impact.